 So Musk has 10 children in the public eye.
 True to his actions, he assures us one of the biggest threats to civilisation is a population crash.
 Birth rates are declining globally and we aren't making enough people to labour and innovate in future.

 Population collapse due to low birth rates is a much bigger risk to civilization than global warming— Elon Musk (@elonmusk) August 26, 2022

 Beyond family planning, Musk has strong views on climate change, universal basic income, the existence of aliens, the dangers of artificial intelligence, and the likelihood that we're all living in a digital simulation.

 "The strongest argument for us probably being in a simulation I think is the following: 40 years ago we had Pong—two rectangles and a dot.
 That's where we were.
 Now 40 years later we have photorealistic, 3D simulations with millions of people playing simultaneously and it's getting better every year.
 And soon we'll have virtual reality, we'll have augmented reality.
 If you assume any rate of improvement at all, then the games will become indistinguishable from reality, just indistinguishable." - Elon Musk

 He's referring to the Simulation Argument, a case put forward by the philosopher Nick Bostrom.
-It hangs on the idea that if such advanced simulation technology is possible, then we're already a part of it.
-Mathematically, the chance that we're living in the real world vs one of countless simulations is next to zero.
-Read Superintelligence for more terrifying ideas from Bostrom.
+It hangs on the idea that if advanced simulation technology is possible, then we're already living in it.
+The chance that we're living in the real world vs one of countless simulations is next to zero.

 "To anyone I've offended, I reinvented electric cars and I'm sending people to Mars in a rocket ship.
 Did you think I was going to be a chill, normal dude?" - Elon Musk